pivotal-cf/areas-of-contribution/technical-execution.md

   <li>Consistently follows up on tasks/communication from stories</li>

   <li>Can ramp up quickly to become productive on most R&D teams</li>

+  <li>Notices when their pair or team is overwhelmed with information, and helps organize what the team knows already to create testable hypotheses</li>

+  <li>Notices when their pair or team has gotten stuck because they don’t have enough information, and suggests approaches to generate new information</li>
 </ul></td>
 </tr>